tanvirch0750/tanvirch0750/README.md

 ### ◆ What this changes in practice

-✅ I try to understand the business before choosing technology
+✅ Understand the business before choosing technology
-✅ I care about ROI, efficiency, and operational outcomes
+✅ Think about ROI, efficiency, and operational outcomes
-✅ I think about how people actually use the system
+✅ Consider how people actually use the system
-✅ I avoid unnecessary technical complexity
+✅ Avoid unnecessary technical complexity
-✅ I consider maintenance and ownership after launch
+✅ Think about maintenance and ownership after launch
-✅ I connect engineering decisions to measurable outcomes
+✅ Connect engineering decisions to measurable outcomes

 > ### The goal isn't more software.
 > ### The goal is a better-running business because of the software.

----

-## 🔵 Engineering Capabilities

-I prefer describing technologies by **what they allow me to build**, rather than displaying a giant wall of logos.

-### ◆ Product Interfaces

-`React.js` · `Next.js` · `TypeScript` · `JavaScript` · `Tailwind CSS` · `shadcn/ui` · `TanStack Query`

-I use them to build:

-✅ SaaS interfaces
-✅ Dashboards
-✅ Admin panels
-✅ Client portals
-✅ Complex forms
-✅ Data-heavy applications
-✅ Responsive web products

----

-### ◆ Backend & Application Architecture

-`Node.js` · `Express.js` · `NestJS` · `REST` · `GraphQL` · `Socket.io`

-I use them for:

-✅ Business logic
-✅ API architecture
-✅ Authentication
-✅ Authorization
-✅ Third-party integrations
-✅ Background workflows
-✅ Real-time communication
-✅ Scalable application services

----

-### ◆ Data Layer

-`PostgreSQL` · `MongoDB` · `MySQL` · `Redis` · `Prisma`

-I work with:

-✅ Relational databases
-✅ Document databases
-✅ Data modeling
-✅ Query optimization
-✅ Application persistence
-✅ Caching
-✅ High-volume application data

----

-### ◆ AI Engineering

-`LLMs` · `LangChain` · `LangGraph` · `RAG` · `Multi-LLM Pipelines`

-My AI work includes:

-✅ Retrieval systems
-✅ AI-assisted research
-✅ Knowledge systems
-✅ Structured generation
-✅ Information extraction
-✅ Classification
-✅ AI workflow orchestration
-✅ Tool-using agents
-✅ Internal AI assistants

----

-### ◆ Production & Delivery

-`Docker` · `GitHub Actions` · `CI/CD` · `Git` · `Vercel`

-I care about:

-✅ Reliable deployments
-✅ Automated testing
-✅ Maintainable architecture
-✅ Performance optimization
-✅ Production readiness
-✅ Repeatable delivery workflows

 ---